GrantS2S/website/content/integrations/takealot/_fulfillment.md

 ---
 title: "Raise Fulfillments"
-subtitle: "Once a lead time order has been raised in Stock2Shop from Takealot, fulfill your order with one of fulfillment partners, such as Parcelninja"
+subtitle: "Once a Takealot order has successfully synced to Stock2Shop, one of our fulfillment partners can be automatically notified to deliver."
 imageDestop: "/images/a04.png"
 imageDestopWidth: "1007"
 imageMobile: "/images/a004.png"